Slow Cooker Beef Stew

-"A hearty, savory slow cooker stew with potatoes, carrots, celery, broth, herbs and spices.
-You won't be slow to say 'yum'!"
+This easy slow cooker beef stew recipe made with potatoes, carrots, celery, broth, herbs, and spices is hearty and comforting.
+You won't be slow to say 'yum'!

-SUPERB beef stew!
-I took the great base recipe, and tweaked it with a compilation of reviewer recommendations.
-The end result is a winner, to be sure.
-Here is what I did (and I won't change a thing the next time I make it): 1.
+I followed Corinnes suggestions and this came out fantastic!
+The flavor and cosistency were wonderful, and just as good the next day.
+So you dont have to search for it, here is her suggestion: 1.
 Increase flour to 1/3 cup and substitute seasoned salt for regular salt.
 Put flour mixture into gallon-sized, zippered bag.
 Shake beef in bag to coat.
 Sauté coated beef in 1-2 tablespoons olive oil until browned.
 Add chopped onion to beef to sauté and soften.
 Transfer to slow cooker.
-2. Mix beef broth (I used Swanson's Certified Organic in aseptic carton) with 1 TABLEspoon Worcestershire and ½ cup red wine.
+2. Mix beef broth with 1 TABLEspoon Worcestershire and ½ cup red wine.
 Pour into hot skillet to deglaze, then pour over beef and onions in cooker.
 3. Add remaining ingredients with these additions: increase garlic to 2 cloves minced, 2 bay leaves; add 1 packet McCormick's Beef Stew Seasoning.
-Your home will smell wonderful all day, and your meal will be a savory feast!
-I served the stew in bowls, accompanied by slices of fresh, crusty bread.

 This just tasted like regular old beef stew to me.
 Nothing unusual or great about it.
 My fiance said there was too much meat and not enough vegetables.
 I'll keep searching for another recipes.
 I think this would've benefited from a 1/2 c. red wine.